 Humidity is a major factor for eczema sufferers to consider this month as furnaces blast it from our homes.
 Likewise, the shock of frequent movement between warm and cold environments is also hard on sensitive skin.
 Many modern homes now have humidifiers built into their HVAC systems.
 Is yours working correctly?
 There are other ways to introduce and maintain humidity.
 Most are low or no cost.

-If you live in a home with no bathroom exhaust fan (or even if you do) consider keeping the bathroom door open when someone bathes or showers so steam can travel into other areas of the house.
+If you live in a home with no bathroom exhaust fan (or even if you do) consider keeping the bathroom door open when someone bathes or showers.
+Steam can travel into other areas of the house.
 Privacy concerns?
 Use a folding screen placed in front of the open door.

 If you use an automatic dishwasher, prop it open a few inches once the last rinse cycle finishes.
 This allows dishes to air dry, which again allows more moisture into your home.

-Houseplants can help, provided they're properly potted, watered, and disease free.
+Houseplants can help, provided they're properly potted, watered, and disease-free.
 Winter provides an ideal time to get any droopy ones back in good shape by removing dead or dying leaves, stalks, etc. Black thumb?
-Buy houseplants known for their virtual indestructability and easy care – philodendron, wandering Jew, cactus, mother-in-law's tongue.
+Buy houseplants known for their virtual indestructibility and easy care.
+Philodendron, wandering Jew, cactus, and mother-in-law's tongue are a few options.

 Dust off and run that tabletop decorative fountain you may have stashed away in the garage or basement.
 Not only will it help humidify the environment, but the sound of steadily trickling water often has a calming effect.
 Some say falling water emits negative ions that have health benefits.
 Just be sure to regularly change the water (preferably with distilled), and keep the device clean and clear of mold.